 Selling products at craft fairs, open days and markets throughout the year.

-Giving regular talks to local groups and schools on the workshops and what we do.
+Giving regular talks to local groups and schools on what we do at Jennyruth Workshops.

 Conducting tours around the workshop.